quakerpunk/gatsby-blog/content/blog/projects/index.md

 description: "Personal projects keeping me busy."
 ---

 Let’s digress for a moment.
-Here are some projects that are underway or in the planning stages.
+I've got some projects that are underway or in the planning stages.
+Have a look.

 ## The Smartening of My New House

-I mean, a brand-spanking new house needs some kind of smart capability, right?
+I mean, a new house needs some kind of smart capability, right?

-One rule: the missus and I don’t want to farm this out to the cloud.
+One rule: the missus won’t allow me to farm this out to the cloud.
 That means no Amazon, no Google, no Nest, no Google, nothing.
 I've already set up [Home Assistant](https://www.home-assistant.io/) and established a new Z-Wave network with a smart plug that powers a standing floor lamp.
 My first automation switches the light on if I'm out shortly before sunset.

 Why Z-Wave?
-Sure, it’s a proprietary protocol, but I’ll know that these devices will have no trouble taking with one another.
-I could have saved a little bit of coin by going with Zigbee, but it turns out that compatibility among devices is not a certainty.
-The mesh networking capabilities is handy
+Sure, it’s a proprietary protocol, but I’ll know that these devices will have no trouble talking with one another.
+I could have saved a little bit of coin by going with Zigbee, but it turns out that compatibility among these devices is not a certainty.
+Plus, a second, non-WiFi mesh network could be handy.

-We've almost been in the house for a year and in that time, I've gotten an idea of which switches we use the most.
+Since living here, I've gotten an idea of which switches we use the most.
 I'll look to update those with Z-Wave switches soon.

 ## A File Server and a Pi-Hole